delftswa2017/desosa2017/junit5/chapter.md

 Acquirers can be seen as business sponsors and are in of JUnit 5's case mainly external investors.
 The development of JUnit 5 has started with the launch of a crowd funding campaign on Indiegogo <a href="#2">[2]</a>.
 Therefore all of the companies or individuals that funded the campaign can (to a certain extent) be marked as acquirers.
-We would like to name American Express as a separate acquirer because they are the main sponsor of the Indiegogo campaign.
+We would like to name American Express and Pivotal as separate acquirers because they are the main sponsor and main contributor of the Indiegogo campaign.

 ### Assessors
 Assessors are stakeholders that oversee whether legal constraints are complied with.